Global Bakes

 • 113 grams full-fat cream cheese, at room temperature

-• 2 to 3 tbsp pumpkin puree, NOT pumpkin pie filling, to taste
+• 2 to 3 tablespoon pumpkin puree, NOT pumpkin pie filling, to taste

 Directions